Annuities are one of the many options available to individuals in their retirement planning.

 Is An Annuity Right For You?

-Annuities are not as popular as their close cousin – the RRIF.
+An Annuity is not as popular as its close cousin – the RRIF.
 Deciding on what works best for you will depend on a combination of factors including:

 2. Peace of Mind: An annuity can guarantee a specific and steady income for life and put your mind to rest.
 You can forget about market crashes, market volatility, and outliving your money.
 Life annuities protect against longevity and investment risk.
 Additionally, if your life insurance company is insured by Assuris, and they fail, Assuris guarantees that your payments up to $2,000/month or 85% of your guaranteed monthly income (whichever is greater) is protected.